ChristopherGLewis/ddo-lite-tools/README.md

     Enhancements:
         * Fixed issue with Grace in Elf
         * Fixed issue with Favored Enemy not recognizing selector
+        * fixed issue with requirements using Ranks (AA->Soul Magic)

     Destinies:
         * Updates from U53.1 & U53.2

     Other:
         * Fixed Perm Destiny Pts not saving if no destiny points spent

     Compendium Updates (1.8.0):
         * Updates for U53 from SardaOfChaos